geneeblack/graphql_model_mapper/README.md

 ## Other Options

 The query and mutation objects have a default resolver defined that may be sufficient for your needs (with the exception of the create mutation which most likely will not be adequate for your implementation).
-In the event that you want to assign your own resolvers for your type you can override the default resolver for the type in the macro attribute in the following way:
+In the event that you want to assign your own resolvers for your type you can override the default resolver for the type on the macro attribute in the following way:

 graphql_query resolver: -> (obj, inputs, ctx){ raise GraphQL::ExecutionError.new(inputs.to_h.to_a) }